gmazoyer/ansible-role-netbox/README.md

     netbox_devices_username: ''
     netbox_devices_password: ''

-Whether or not to load the initial data of Netbox:
+Whether or not to load the initial data of NetBox:

     netbox_load_initial_data: true